terramate-io/terramate-example-code-generation/README.md

 This will run on each stack directory the command `cat stack.tm.hcl`.
 The output will be the definition of all stacks.

-Later we are going to use the same mechanism to setup and destroy all stacks.
+Later we are going to use the same mechanism to create and destroy all stacks.

 ## Deploying Stacks